palkafilip/sauvola-binarization-cuda/README.md

-## sauvola-binarization-CUDA
+## sauvola-binarization-cuda

-Simple image binarization using GPU with CUDA technology.
+Simple image binarization using GPU with CUDA technology.\
 Sample images are in original_images folder and their binary versions are in binarized_images.